-- Your purpose for visiting the United States is business or professional
+- Purpose for visiting the United States is business or professional

-- You only plan to remain in the United States for a specific period
+- Plan is to remain in the United States for a specific period

 - You have the necessary funds to cover the cost of your trip and just stay in the United States

-- You have a residence in your home country that you do not intend to abandon
+- Residence in your home country that you do not intend to abandon

 - You have other ties to your home country like family or a job such that it is clear you will return there